GRD-1/TaskQueues/config/readme.md

 The details are here: https://github.com/node-config/node-config/wiki/Configuration-Files

-* To get the configs from the code import it: import config from 'config'
+* To get the configs from the code import it: [ import config from 'config' ]
-* To get the specific value use: config.get('VariableName')
+* To get the specific value use: [ config.get('VariableName') ] or you can use the dot notation [ config.VariableName ]
 * To check if the config parameter exists use: config.has('VariableName')